MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/exchange-admin-integration-pack.md

 **Configure IP with Exchange Online:**

-Exchange Admin 2022 supports only [App-only](/powershell/exchange/app-only-auth-powershell-v2?view=exchange-ps&preserve-view=true) based modern authentication to Exchange Online.
+Exchange Admin 2022 supports [App-only](/powershell/exchange/app-only-auth-powershell-v2?view=exchange-ps&preserve-view=true) based modern authentication to Exchange Online.
-For more detailed information, see [setup app-only authentication](/powershell/exchange/app-only-auth-powershell-v2?view=exchange-ps#set-up-app-only-authentication&preserve-view=true).
+For detailed information, see [setup app-only authentication](/powershell/exchange/app-only-auth-powershell-v2?view=exchange-ps#set-up-app-only-authentication&preserve-view=true).

 1. In the **Orchestrator Runbook Designer**, select **Options** > **Exchange Admin**.
 The **Exchange Admin** dialog appears.
 2. In the **Name** box, enter a name for the connection.
 This can be the name of the **Exchange** server or a descriptive name to differentiate the type of connection.
 3. Click the **(...)** button and select **Exchange Configuration**.
 4. Click the **(...)** button for **Exchange Environment** box and select **Online**.
-While the other parameters are kept blank, below are the four mandatory parameters:
+While the other parameters are optional, below are the four mandatory parameters:
-   - **CertificateFilePath** - provide the path to where *pfx* file is stored locally.
+   - **CertificateFilePath** - provide the path to store the *pfx* file locally.
 The *pfx* file should be generated from the certificate file while setting up App-only authentication.
      >[!Note]
-     >**CertificateFilePath** must be case sensitive.
+     >**CertificateFilePath** is case sensitive.
    - **CertificatePassword** - provide the password with which the *pfx* file was generated.
    - **ApplicationId** - provide your Azure App ID generated above.
    - **EXOOrganization** - provide details in the format \<organization name\>**.onmicrosoft.com**